ammarnas/From-Zero-to-Hero-REST-APIs-in-.NET/README.md

 3. Reference the Shared Library:
 Add a project reference to Movies.Shared from both your API and client projects.
 4. Use the Shared Routes Everywhere.

+# Implementing movie retrieval
+- Add Get and GetAll Endpoint
+- Add Map to movieResponse and map To MoviesResponse
+- Fix MoviesResponse type